KevFrancisco/cs50-web-network/README.md

 # CS50 Web - Network

+A light social media web application where users can make posts, like posts, and follow other users!
+Majority of the sites functionality is done via a very simple API built in Django.
+The site then fetches and updates data asynchronously, all done in native Javascript.

 ### Features:
 - Users can make social 'posts'.
 - Users can like their own, and other peoples' posts.